 Coming out to your parents can be a frightening experience, so find people that you can laugh about it with and swap stories.

 Perhaps there is an LGBTQ+ youth group, or writing group, or online community you can tap into?
-Maybe there’s a sport team or an art or poetry group that isn’t exclusively queer, but is very LGBTQ+ friendly?
+Maybe there’s a sport team or an art or poetry group that isn’t exclusively queer, but is particularly LGBTQ+ friendly?

 10. If Helpful, Seek Out Counseling